How to Install Telnet on Ubuntu 26.04, 24.04 and 22.04

 This allows Telnet from any IP address.
 Only use this for temporary testing on isolated networks, and never on production systems or internet-facing servers.

-After adding rules, verify the configuration with sudo ufw status numbered to review active rules and their priority order.
+After adding rules, verify the configuration with numbered output so you can review active rules and their priority order:

 Expected output example: